setmy-info/setmy-info.github.io/src/site/markdown/terms.md

 development for particular date, need to be done, because already agreed, without team.
 Putting team to face facts, therefore forcing it through that to be done (over time).

+**FFD** - Fact-Forced Development.
+Development where management, at any level, imposes sudden decisions, requirements, or deadlines as established “facts.”
+These top-down mandates force development teams to rework plans, adjust priorities, or extend working hours in order to stay on schedule.
+Sopurce of stress, inefficiency, and reduced product quality.

 https://www.dataprise.com/it-glossary

 https://www.phoenix.edu/blog/40-it-terms-every-it-professional-needs-to-know.html